tbaggett/xfgloss/README.md

 	using XFGloss;

 ## Using XFGloss With the Android AppCompat Package
 XFGloss has been tested with Android APIs 16 (Jellybean) through 23 (Marshmallow).
-The Android AppCompat library must be used on Android devices running an OS prior to Marshmallow in order for the custom XFGloss properties to work correctly.
+The Android AppCompat library is required for Android devices running APIs prior to Marshmallow.
+In such cases, the XFGloss features that depend on the AppCompat library will fail gracefully if the application's main activity doesn't extend the XF FormsAppCompatActivity class.

 XFGloss also provides a new SwitchCell renderer for the Android platform when using the AppCompat library.
 The new renderer utilizes the SwitchCompat component instead of the standard Android Switch control, resulting in a material design styled switch instead of the previous styling, as seen below.